 Teams that adopt Kanban principles agree:

 - To pursue incremental, positive changes to get better over time.
 Kanban encourages teams to continuously ask and challenge things that aren’t working, or if they are, are there ways to get even better.

 - To respect current processes, responsibilities, and ways of working, but are flexible to change.
 Kanban encourages value in the existing, but challenges teams to always have an eye for change.
 Change should only be implemented if the team agrees that it will introduce positive progress to move everyone forward, together.

 - Small changes are easier and better.
 Incremental course corrections are less disruptive to team needs.
 Altering the complete process is not the aim of a Kanban mindset, as larger changes are disruptive.

-- Work should be collaborative, and visual.
-With the goal being positive change, optimizing workflow habits is a key reason to visualize work the team is working on.
-Visualizing work in a collective Board also ensures no changes are made before the team understands how work flows.
+- Work should be collaborative and visual.
+With the goal being a positive change, optimizing workflow habits is a key reason to visualize the work a team is working on.
+Visualizing work in a collective board also ensures no changes are made before the team understands how work flows.
 This puts the focus on shared understanding before actioning change.

-A Kanban board is a tool designed to help visualize work.
+A Kanban board is a method designed to help visualize work as it passes through different stages.
 Making work visible helps show others what’s going on, what’s upcoming, and keeps everyone on the same page.

-Teams just getting started might use a tech-less process using sticky notes and physical Boards in co-located spaces.
+Teams just getting started might use sticky notes and physical boards in co-located spaces.
 Others use products like ZenHub to organize work.
-Online Boards are helpful for distributed teams, or those teams looking to enhance the physical sticky note process (such as being able to identify dependencies between work).
+Online boards are helpful for distributed teams, or those teams looking to enhance the physical sticky note process (such as being able to identify dependencies between work).

-Here's a few reasons why using ZenHub’s Kanban board as an online Board is preferred by teams:
+Here's a few reasons why teams prefer using ZenHub’s Kanban board:

 - Speeds up the amount of time to set it up, keep it maintained, and readily available